 As you can see, satire is a very useful writing strategy when you want to provide commentary on a topic while being subtle.
 For example, I wrote a whole book about two teenagers who met over social media before starting to date.
 I exaggerated their personalities to make them very extreme caricatures.
 Then I ended their relationship in a completely disastrous way.
-There was tons of humor to go along with it.

 The whole point of that book?
 To deter people from dating online.
 To teach them a lesson about how people in the real world are different from how they act online.
 Plus a ton of other messages that I can’t think of at the moment.
 The point is, satire is useful for mocking things about society without offending anyone.
 It’s very subtle in that regard.

 I don’t really have much to teach you guys about satire because I am still learning.
 I mainly made this post to expose you to the concept, in case you hadn’t been exposed to it in school already, and to inspire you guys to write satire pieces, if you have not before.

 And since this is a writing guide and I should be somewhat helpful in these, I’ll add some links for good satire guides in case anyone is interested.
 Hope it helps, and happy writing!